 “Man in a hole” (fall–rise).

 I am always thinking about the stories we play out in our human forms.
 We are many stories, we all write new books, and each book has different chapters.
 In the same way as when one story ends, another begins.
 When one door closes, another opens.
 Closing physical doors of two studios, which are the protagonists in my world, meant I opened up some emotional doors.

 Initially I was devastated to walk away from the physical buildings of Wild Wolf’s and The Wild Box.
 My love, my soul, every single cell of my body feels weaved into the bricks and mortar…I sat in the sadness.

 I have had the joy of being part of the build.
 The men that have worked on the project are nothing short of heroes.
-They have put great skill, care and laughter in to the shell of our building.
-I loved hanging out on the site and listening to their conversation and watching them bring the building to life.
+They have put great skill, care and laughter into the shell of our building.
+I have loved hanging out on the site and listening to their conversation and watching them bring the building to life.
 The building site is a philosophical playground.
 Banter, storytelling and beautiful pearls of wisdom.

-We build something we believe in.
+We built something we believe in.
 Built on a shared passion.
 That is a powerful, right?
 And the story, the plot for The Wild Box right now?
 Taken from Pedro Bessa’s philosophy: ‘It is what it is.’
 My last words as I surveyed it one last time.
 ‘Yep, it is what it is.
 And you know what?
 I love it.
 I just love it.’
 Words of a romantic.
 And Pedro, ‘I do too… but if I could have just finished the ceiling.
 Just needed 5 more bits of plasterboard.’
 Words of a perfectionist.
 There are some things that can’t be rewritten ;-).
 And I burst out laughing.
 And felt a little lighter.